Chapter 3. Disabling the hot corner functionality on GNOME Shell

 This procedure disables the hot corner functionality for a single user.

-- Open the Settings application by clicking the cogwheel icon.
+- Open the Settings application by clicking the gear button.

 - In the Settings application, go to Multitasking.